about the workshops

 The critical role of the family in providing a safe environment and in reinforcing the lessons being taught to the children is also reviewed.
 Specific parental responsibilities are identified as are strategies designed to encourage parents to actively participate in fire safety.The evaluation of the play safe! be safe!® program

 A strategy for evaluating safety programs is described and the results of the evaluation of the play safe! be safe! program are presented.

-Each year, communities across the U.S. and Canada are selected for play safe! be safe!® workshops free of charge.
+Each year, communities are selected for play safe! be safe!® workshops free of charge.
 BIC underwrites the cost of the presentation and provides a play safe! be safe!® multimedia kit to every participant.
 A local, primary sponsor organizes the event, secures an appropriate venue and ensures attendance.

 We invite all interested communities to apply.
 But to maximize the impact of the program, we look for larger communities with higher numbers of attendees and the demonstrated ability to implement a coordinated fire safety initiative.
 The goal of the program is to place as many kits as possible in the hands of individuals who show a concern for and commitment to child safety.

 If you would like to sponsor a workshop in your community, you must be able to provide an appropriate venue, team with other local co-sponsors and ensure attendance through invitations, publicity and follow-up.
 If you are interested in hosting a workshop, please click here.

 Workshops typically qualify for continuing education credits (CEUs).
 We are happy to supply you with supporting information that can help with the CEU approval process necessary in your area.